 Costa Style Orange Hot Chocolate Recipe

-This recipe is my concoction which is pretty close to the store-bought drinks I have been inhaling every day for the past 6 weeks!
+This orange hot chocolate recipe is my concoction which is pretty close to the store-bought drinks I have been inhaling every day for the past 6 weeks!

-- 250ml Milk (I prefer skimmed but the stores use Semi-Skimmed as standard)
+- 250ml Milk.
+I prefer skimmed but the stores use Semi-Skimmed as standard.
+It works best with coconut milk, if you’re dairy free.

 - 30ml Monin Orange Syrup (Available from Amazon)